Photo: We can’t say we weren’t warned (Photo by Louise)

 Just like the pros, the wind played havoc with the peleton.
 We were split into groups along the road to Wimereux.
 Tom (the oldest member of ICC) and I rode together with me trying to provide him with at least some protection from the opposite an unequal force we were facing.
 The problem with the wind is that we couldn’t chat.
 It was too noisy and we had to concentrate on staying upright.

 We searched for an open restaurant.
 Fate intervened when a small group of us hit the sea front.
 We turned right and found no restaurants.
-We later found out that if we had turned left there was a restaurant serving this only 50 metres away:
+We later found out that if we had turned left there was a restaurant serving only 50 metres away.
+This is what we missed:

 Tom, Vicenzo and I ended up in a perfectly nice boulangerie for quiche and eclair.
 The French staff were charming and very helpful.
-We were helped by the fact that Tom used to live in France and is fluent.
+We were helped by the fact that Tom used to live in France, so his French is fluent.
 Hence his ICC handle – Tom le Velo.

 Fate stepped in again on the return trip.
 Enjoying the strong tailwind, four of us emerged from the group as a breakaway.
 It turned out we could all maintain a good speed, in close formation, all the way back to Calais.
 I took this as my reward for trying to help riders out on the first leg.
 Cycling karma.
 I really enjoyed riding at speed with riders who had the skills to do so.
 Thank you Anthony, Emma and Nick.